-- Provide an understanding of health and safety relating to food, nutrition and the cooking environment. - Provide an understanding of legislation in the food industry - identify and understand food provenance. - Provide an understanding of the main food groups, key nutrients and what is required as part of a balanced diet. - Identify factors that can affect food choice. - Explore recipe development and how recipes can be adapted - understand how to cater for people with specific dietary requirements. - Demonstrate menu and action planning - be able to evaluate and consider how to improve completed dishes. - Demonstrate the application of practical skills and techniques through all aspects of the qualification content areas.
+- Provide an understanding of health and safety relating to food, nutrition and the cooking environment. - Provide an understanding of legislation in the food industry - Identify and understand food provenance. - Provide an understanding of the main food groups, key nutrients and what is required as part of a balanced diet. - Identify factors that can affect food choice. - Explore recipe development and how recipes can be adapted - Understand how to cater for people with specific dietary requirements. - Demonstrate menu and action planning - Evaluate and consider how to improve completed dishes. - Demonstrate the application of practical skills and techniques through all aspects of the qualification content areas.